PaulConyngham/jekyll-now/about.md

 ![alt text](https://image.ibb.co/dvd5kT/Screen_Shot_2018_06_26_at_10_13_47_pm.png)

-Drones however, WERE hyped in 2014 and out of the six professors that I personally approached, none of them were keen to have me on as a masters student.
+Drones however, WERE hyped in 2014 and out of the six machine learning professors that I personally approached, none of them were keen to have me on as a masters student.

 No-one had heard of an Echo State State Network and promptly brushed me aside.

-So I thought- to hell with them & decided to go [Lone Wolf](https://www.youtube.com/watch?v=l8syGlAMTKA).
+I thought - to hell with them & decided to go [Lone Wolf.](https://www.youtube.com/watch?v=l8syGlAMTKA).

 From September 2014 to January 2015 I coded up a Neural Network in Java from first principles.
 In 2014 there was no fancy [Medium](https://medium.com/@paul.stevhttps://medium.com/@paul.steven